Skip to content

 Building for Android is a 2-step process.
 First, native C++ code is compiled to a shared library (unlike an executable on other platforms), then Java code is compiled to an actual executable which will be loading the native shared library at runtime.

 This is a traditional CMake project, you can build it from command line or some IDE.
 You're not required to pass any custom options (except Conan toolchain file), defaults are already good.
-If you wish to use your own CMake presets, inherit them from our build-with-conan preset.

 The Java code (located in the android directory of the repo) will be built automatically after the native code using the androiddeployqt tool.
 But you must set JAVA_HOME and ANDROID_HOME environment variables.